-Site-specific expenses ranged from a few hundred dollars to over \$5 million in contractor costs for investigation and cleanup.
-A few FY21 highlights are described below.
+Site-specific expenses ranged from a few hundred dollars to hundreds of thousands in contractor costs for investigation and cleanup.
+A few FY22 highlights are described below.
+Table 1 on Page 4 lists some highlighted sites which received the most significant expenditures in FY22.